SciCompKL/CoDiPack/README.md

 CoDiPack is a header only library.
 The only file the user needs to include is `codi.hpp`.
 The only other requirement is a C++17 compliant compiler where one usually needs to specify '-std=c++17' in compiler arguments.
-For a C++11 compilant version of CoDiPack use th 2.* release.
+For a C++11 compliant version of CoDiPack use the 2.* release.
 CoDiPack is tested with gcc, clang, and the Intel compiler.

 The file `codi.hpp` defines several datatypes.
 The most important ones are: